 - Towing a trailer makes you very long in traffic, and it can be hard to get around parked cars.

-We had two different trail-a-bikes and a trailer gator.
-The trailer gator was certainly the most useful, because it connects a kid’s bike to your bike, allowing you to be separated again at a later point.
+We had two different trail-a-bikes and a trail-gator.
+The trail-gator was certainly the most useful, because it connects a kid’s bike to your bike, allowing you to be separated again at a later point.
 Perfect for school drop-offs or longer rides.

 - Towing a kid behind your bike is a safer way to cycle in traffic with older kids who aren’t quite ready for their own bikes.

 - They are pretty inexpensive and easily found secondhand.

 - They are very compact and easy to store.

 - If your kid isn’t pedaling, then it’s quite heavy to tow them along behind you.

 - No matter how much you shim them, trail-a-bikes are a bit wobbly.
 They get easier as kids learn how to balance, but in the beginning, your kid will knock you around, and it’s quite hard on your shoulders to hold everything steady.

 There are a ton of different bike seat brands.
 Some people swear by a handlebar seat.
 Others love rear seats.
 We owned this handlebar seat and this rear seat.

 - Child bike seats are FUN.
 The view is good.
 They can easily talk with you.
 We zap-strapped toys and snack containers to the bike seat, and it was always fun.